lauragregorc/ArtsyNN/README.md

 pip install -r requirements.txt
 ```
 Now, you have to connect your IDE to the virtual environment.

+## Usage
+In order to train your very own art piece, you have add you content and style image to the `input` folder in the running jupyterlab.
+Of course, you can use the example images already provided in the folder.
+Additionally, you have to change the two paths `CONTENT_IMG_PATH` and `STYLE_IMG_PATH`.
+Every image pair is processed individually.
+Then just execute all of the cells in the `neural_transfer.ipynb` file.
+There are some explanations included in the code.
+In the `output` folder you can find your created art transfer image!

 ### Advances Topics

 Check out the segmentation page: [alexjc/neural-doodle](https://github.com/alexjc/neural-doodle)